oswaltryan/usb-if-cv-suite-automator/README.md

 ## Known Limitations

 The primary manual step in the automated workflow is the physical switching of the DUT between host controller ports.
-To achieve true "lights-out" automation, this would need to be replaced by a **programmable USB A/B switch** (e.g., from vendors like Acroname or MCCI) that can be controlled by the Python script.
+This will be eliminated by integrating a programmable Acroname USB hub in a future update.